khulnasoft/tradescope/README.md

 - [x] **Dry-run**: Run the bot without paying money.
 - [x] **Backtesting**: Run a simulation of your buy/sell strategy.
 - [x] **Strategy Optimization by machine learning**: Use machine learning to optimize your buy/sell strategy parameters with real exchange data.
-- [X] **Adaptive prediction modeling**: Build a smart strategy with TradeAI that self-trains to the market via adaptive machine learning methods.
-[Learn more](https://www.tradescope.io/en/stable/tradeai/)
+- [X] **Adaptive prediction modeling**: Build a smart strategy with FreqAI that self-trains to the market via adaptive machine learning methods.
+[Learn more](https://www.freqtrade.io/en/stable/freqai/)
 - [x] **Edge position sizing** Calculate your win rate, risk reward ratio, the best stoploss and adjust your position size before taking a position for each specific market.
-[Learn more](https://www.tradescope.io/en/stable/edge/).
+[Learn more](https://www.freqtrade.io/en/stable/edge/).
 - [x] **Whitelist crypto-currencies**: Select which crypto-currency you want to trade or use dynamic whitelists.
 - [x] **Blacklist crypto-currencies**: Select which crypto-currency you want to avoid.
 - [x] **Builtin WebUI**: Builtin web UI to manage your bot.